Skip to main content

 nc -l 80

-netcat is now going to echo to the terminal any text it receives on port 80 (you can quit the command later using Ctrl/Control + c).
+netcat will now echo any text it receives on port 80 to the terminal (you can quit the command later using Ctrl/Control + c).

-Next, on a second computer that is outside of the firewall, it must go through the firewall to access the plugNmeet server – install netcat as well.
-If you're using Windows, you can get netcat from here.
-Replace YOUR_SERVER_IP with your plugNmeet domain or IP address of your plugNmeet server, run the following command
+Next, on an external computer (outside of the firewall), install netcat.
+If you are using Windows, you can download netcat from here.
+Replace YOUR_SERVER_IP with your PlugNmeet domain or the IP address of your PlugNmeet server, and run the following command:

 nc YOUR_SERVER_IP 80

-and type the word test and press ENTER.
-If the firewall is forwarding incoming connections on port 80 to the internal plugNmeet server, you should see the word test appear after the nc -l 80 command, as in
+Type the word test and press ENTER.
+If the firewall is correctly forwarding incoming connections on port 80 to the internal PlugNmeet server, you should see the word test appear after the nc -l 80 command, like this:

 nc -l 80